API-First SEO: Preparing Your Data for Autonomous Agents

 The ultimate goal of an autonomous agent is often to execute a transaction.
 Your API must support this without forcing a fallback to a web UI.

-This means exposing transactional endpoints add to cart, calculate shipping, finalize order that are robust and idempotent.
-You must also implement sophisticated rate-limiting and authentication strategies that can distinguish between malicious DDoS traffic and high-frequency, legitimate agentic purchasing behaviour.
+This means exposing transactional endpoints (add to cart, calculate shipping, finalize order) that are reliable and idempotent.
+You also need rate-limiting and authentication strategies that can tell the difference between malicious DDoS traffic and high-frequency, legitimate agentic purchasing behaviour.

 The Strategic Payoff